 (vi) UK – Whilst the number of reported cases continues to grow, the UK is on the cusp of travel restrictions and closure of public buildings/non-essential facilities.

 Battle Honours tours to the area – 21-22 March – London wartime weekend – Tour deferred

 Currently all official and travel industry advice is to defer and not cancel Battle Honours tours to areas where travel restrictions are in place.
 Government advice also states that we should consider ‘imminent departures’ only such as the fluidity of the situation and the likely hood of the virus departing as quickly as it arrived.
 To that end all tours for April are deferred & May tours are very likely to be deferred.
-Tours for June are potentially deferred and outside of that they remain scheduled to proceed as normal.
+Tours before September are potentially deferred and outside of that they remain scheduled to proceed as normal.
 In the meantime we will not be pursing balances until there is a clearer picture for each tour.